 What is the Deep Vein Thrombosis?

 Deep Vein Thrombosis is where clots from in our body's deep veins.
 The thrombus usually forms in one of our legs, but it may travel all around the cardiovascular system.
 If it's big enough, it may clog one of the essential arteries.
 The disease is more common among people who are immobilized, hospitalized, or suffer from inherited coagulation defects.

 - pain, tenderness in the affected area

 Deep Vein Thrombosis (DVT) diagnosis

-Elevated D-dimers might be a sign of a Deep Vein Thrombosis process.
+levated D-dimers might be a sign of a Deep Vein Thrombosis.
 A physician may suspect DVT if there's a correlation between laboratory test findings, reported symptoms, and the state of the patient.
-A diagnosis of DVT can be made only after performing a compression ultrasonography test to confirm the presence of clots in the patient's veins.
+A diagnosis of DVT can only be made after performing a compression ultrasonography test to confirm the presence of clots in the patient's veins.
 Lower limbs are the most common location of the thrombus.
-The leg involved in a pathological process is usually swollen, tender, painful, and reddened.
+The leg involved in the pathological process is usually swollen, tender, painful, and reddened.

 Pulmonary Embolism (PE) diagnosis

 It is a serious life-threatening condition.
 PE happen when a clot that formed in a vein breaks free and travels to the lungs, clogging up pulmonary arteries.
 The creates an embolus.
 The bigger the clogged artery is, the more severe and urgent the patient's condition.
 The most common symptoms of PE are shortness of breath, chest pain, coughing up blood, or reddened, foamy sputum.